biicode/docs/start/basicconcepts.rst

 * The **block**, or biicode basic code sharing unit.
 Any hive can contain multiple blocks of code; blocks of your own, and blocks of other users.
 * The **cell**, or file.
 Blocks are made up of one or more cells that contain source code and other resurces (images, data files, etc.)

-Now these conceps are explaind in more detail:
+Now these conceps are explained in more detail:

 Workspace
 ^^^^^^^^^

 This is a **special folder** which is created on your system during the :ref:`installation process <installation>`.
-The concept is pretty much the same as in IDEs; **the place where all your projects** —which in biicode terminology are called *hives*— **are located**.
+The concept is pretty much the same as in IDEs; **the place where all your projects —which in biicode terminology are called hives— are located**.
 The workspace contains all your code and related metadata, so keep it private under your system user account, and do not share it with untrusted people.

 Simply speaking, your workspace **will hold your hives**, or projects.